 Curator of Civic Engagement and Social Justice

-Education: PhD, America Studies, Brown University.
+Education: PhD, American Studies, Brown University.
 MA, Public Humanities, Brown University.
 BA, Anthropology (Distinction in all studies), Cornell University.

 More with Elena